-Arrive in Taoyuan Airport, the largest airport in Taiwan, to embark on this exciting Taiwan private tour.
-Upon arrival, and after the unavoidable immigration formalities, meet the local guide and take the one-hour drive to the city of Taipei, the national Taiwanese capital since 1886.
-After checking into the hotel, drive to one of the many night markets Taipei is famous for to join the locals as they enjoy local delicacies amidst stall selling anything from fresh fruits and cellphones, to cheap shoes and clothes.
+Arrive at Taoyuan Airport, the largest airport in Taiwan, to embark on this exciting Taiwan private tour.
+Upon arrival, and after the unavoidable immigration formalities, meet the local guide and take the one-hour drive to Taipei, the Taiwanese national capital since 1886.
+After checking into the hotel, drive to one of the many night markets Taipei is famous for.
+Here, join the locals as they enjoy local delicacies amidst stalls selling anything from fresh fruits and cellphones to cheap shoes and clothes.
 Then drive to a local restaurant for a welcome dinner before setting in the hotel for a first night in Taiwan.

 Begin the day at the monument built to commemorate the father of the modern Taiwanese nation- Chiang Kai-Shek.
-The General’s complex life story reflects in many ways China’s turbulent history in the first half of the 20th century.
-Here, in the monument built on the scale of some of the most iconic tombs known to mankind, the story of General Chiang, and of China at the turn of the century are intertwined and displayed in a graphic and most comprehensible way.
-Then continue to the National Palace Museum- probably the world’s best museum of Chinese ancient art.
-The museum exhibits a collection of artifacts which were owned by the Chinese Imperial dynasties.
-When Chinag Kai-Shek realized he was losing his rule over China, he ordered for trunks of these priceless items to be shipped to the island of Taiwan, to which he, his army and supporters retreated as China was taken by the Communist party.
-From here take to Shake Street, a small and trendy market offering plethora of local snacks on a narrow alley packed with local restaurants amid small trade booths.
-From here take a short walk to Mengjian Lungshan Temple, one of the oldest temples in Taiwan, dedicated to both Buddhism and Taoism, and incorporating practices and icons taken from the Chinese Folk Religion.
-The temple was originally built by immigrants from Fujian, China, back in 1738, but was since destroyed and rebuilt several times.
-It serves today as one of the city’s main temples, and a gathering place for city elders.
-Rising 508 meters (1,671 ft) above street level, Taipei 101 held for several years the title of the world’s tallest building and has re-reshaped the city’s skyline since its completion in 2004.
-Ascend to the observation deck up on the 89th floor for a stunning view over the city before heading to another one of the bustling night markets for a snack and mingling with the locals before reverting to the hotel for a second night of this Taiwan private tour.
+The General’s fascinating life story reflects, in many ways, China’s turbulent history in the first half of the 20th century.
+Here, in a monument built on the scale of some of the most iconic tombs known to mankind, General Chiang and China's story at the turn of the century are intertwined and displayed in a graphic and most comprehensible way.
+Then continue to the National Palace Museum- probably the world’s best museum of ancient Chinese art.
+The museum exhibits a collection of artifacts that were owned by the Chinese Imperial dynasties.
+When Chiang Kai-Shek realized he was losing his rule over China, he ordered trunks of these priceless items to be shipped to Taiwan.
+He, his army, and supporters retreated as China was taken by the Communist party.
+From here, take to Shake Street, a small and trendy market offering a plethora of local snacks on a narrow alley packed with local restaurants amid small trade booths.
+After a stroll along Shake Street, take a short walk to Mengjian Lungshan Temple, one of the oldest temples in Taiwan, dedicated to both Buddhism and Taoism while incorporating practices and icons taken from the Chinese Folk Religion.
+The temple was initially built by immigrants from Fujian, China, back in 1738, but was destroyed and rebuilt several times.
+It serves today as one of the city’s main temples and a gathering place for city elders.
+Rising 508 meters (1,671 ft) above street level, Taipei 101 held the title of the world’s tallest building for several years and has re-reshaped the city’s skyline since its completion in 2004.
+Ascend to the observation deck on the 89th floor for a stunning view of the city.
+Then head to another one of the bustling night markets for a snack and mingling with the locals before reverting to the hotel for the second night of this Taiwan private tour.

-With a very early departure of Taipei, head to the Northern Shore.
-This region has shaped Taiwan’s past as a mining giant and have set the foundation for the country’s later financial boom which have made it into one of the Four Asian Tigers- the lucrative club of Asia’s leading free economies.
-Drive along the old railway that supported the rapidly developing mining industry, and stop by a small coal mine where a museum has been set, offering a glimpse into the harsh life of early coal miners.
+With a very early departure from Taipei, head to Taiwan’s northern shore, a region that made Taiwan a significant mining giant in the late 19th and early 20th centuries.
+It has set the foundation for the country’s later financial boom, making it one of the Four Asian Tigers- the lucrative club of Asia’s leading free economies.
+In the morning hours, drive along the old railway that supported the mining industry’s development.
+Pause by a small coal mine where a museum has been set, offering a glimpse into early coal miners’ harsh life.
 Continue to the Gold Museum, telling the story of the chase after this precious metal.
-Wrap up the day at Jiufen, one of many mining towns that has been deserted when the mining industry crumbled, but now enjoy a late bloom due to its unique landscapes, retro vibe, and clean air.
+Wrap up the day at Jiufen, one of many mining towns that have been deserted when the mining industry crumbled.
+However, Jiufen now enjoys a late bloom due to its unique landscapes, retro vibe, and clean air.
+This small picturesque town attracts artists and other Taipei residents searching for a life away from the big city’s hustle and bustle.
 Walk the old alleys of Jiufen, visit the local market and other sites that still depict the life back in the heydays.
-Late in the afternoon take the short drive to Pingxi to join the thousands of people gathering here once a year to celebrate the Sky Lantern Festival, releasing lanterns in hope for success, good health and prosperity.
-With the sky filled up with lighten lantern, this is a once-in-a-lifetime sight, and an event not to be missed on any Taiwan private tour.
-Late in the evening take to the very simple guesthouse in Jiufen and spend here the night.
+Late in the afternoon, take the short drive to Pingxi.
+Here, join the thousands of people gathering here once a year to celebrate the Sky Lantern Festival, releasing lanterns in hope for success, good health and prosperity.
+With the sky filled up with burning lanterns, this is a once-in-a-lifetime sight and an event not to be missed on any Taiwan private tour.
+Late in the evening, take to the very simple guesthouse in Jiufen and spend the night here.

-From Taipei drive to Taroko Gorge.
-Located in the north-east part of the island’s backbone ridge, Taroko Gorge National Park is known as one of the island’s most scenic areas, offering plenty of hiking trails along the Leewoo Ho River and its tributary.
-Upon arrival in the park visit the Eternal Spring Shrine, the Qingshui Cliff, and take a walk along Baiyang trail to the Water Curtain Cave.
-In the evening hours check in the hotel in the heart of the national park.
+From Taipei, drive to Taroko Gorge.
+Located in the north-east part of the island’s backbone ridge, Taroko Gorge National Park is known as one of the island’s most scenic areas, offering plenty of hiking trails by the Leewoo Ho River and its tributary.
+Upon arrival in the park, visit the Eternal Spring Shrine, the Qingshui Cliff, and enjoy a walk along the Baiyang trail to the Water Curtain Cave.
+In the evening hours, check-in the hotel in the heart of the national park.

-Depart Taroko, and drive along the island’s main mountain range, commonly referred to as the island’s backbone, as it runs all the way from north to south, dividing the country into two separate regions that are connected only by few roads which cross the mountain range (and are shut from time to time due to harsh weather conditions).
-Stop at the foot of He Hua Shan, The Mountain of Harmonic Joy, for a rather challenging hike to its peak for a view over the surroundings and the mighty mountain range.
-Revert to the car and pause for a view over the Jade Peak (Yu Shan), Taiwan’s highest peak at 3,952 meters (12,966 ft) above sea level.
-At the afternoon arrive at the shores of Sun-Moon Lake and stop for a visit at the Sun Moon Lake Wen Wu Temple.
-Wen Wu temples, dedicated to both civil and military gods are rather rare throughout Chinese influenced cultures, but were popular praying venues for those attending the Imperial Exams back in the day, as the exams were taken for both civil and military positions.
-This is a rather new temple, built in 1938 following the construction of a dam by the Japanese in 1919, flooding the sites at which two old temples were set.
-The two temples have been then relocated to the place where now stands the current temple.
-From here drive to the hotel on the lake’s shores.
+Depart Taroko, and drive along the island’s central mountain range, commonly referred to as the island’s backbone as it runs all the way from north to south, dividing the country into two regions connected by only a few roads.
+Take a break at the foot of He Hua Shan, the Mountain of Harmonic Joy, for a rather challenging hike to its peak for a view over the surroundings and the mighty range.
+Revert to the car and pause for a view over the Jade Peak (Yu-Shan), Taiwan’s highest peak at 3,952 meters (12,966 ft) above sea level.
+In the afternoon, arrive at the shores of Sun-Moon Lake and stop for a visit at the Wen Wu Temple.
+Wen Wu temples, dedicated to both civil and military gods, are relatively rare throughout Chinese influenced cultures but were popular praying venues for those attending the Imperial Exams back in the day, as these exams were taken for both civil and military positions.
+This is a relatively new temple, inaugurated in 1938 following the construction of a dam by the Japanese in 1919, flooding the sites at which two old temples were set.
+The two temples have been thus relocated to the place where now stands the current temple.
+Late in the afternoon, drive to the hotel for a night by the lake.

-The Sun Moon Lake region is famed for its green tea.
-After breakfast leave the hotel for a hike along tea plantations perched on the mountain slope, to enjoy the serene landscape and beautiful views.
-Continue for another short hike to Ci En Pagoda, built by Chiang Kai-Shek in honor of his mother.
-From the top of the pagoda enjoy the view over the lake and mountains surrounding it.
-Then hop back in the car and continue driving along the main mountain range south, to Alishan Forest.
-This ancient forest was heavily exploited by Japanese during the time of occupation.
-Heavy logs were harvested and shipped to Japan to build temples and other wooden structures.
+The Sun Moon Lake region is famous for its green tea.
+After breakfast, leave the hotel for a hike along tea plantations perched down mountain slopes to enjoy the serene landscape and beautiful views over the lake and its surroundings.
+Continue for another short walk to Ci En Pagoda, built by Chiang Kai-Shek in honor of his mother.
+From the top of the pagoda, enjoy another view over the lake and the mountains surrounding it.
+At mid-day, hop back in the car and continue driving on top of the central mountain range south, to Alishan Forest.
+This ancient forest was heavily exploited by the Japanese during the time of occupation.
+Massive logs were harvested and shipped to Japan to build temples and other wooden structures.
 However, the forest still boasts some very impressive trees hundreds of years old.
-Arrive in Alishan National Scenic Area, and if time allows, take a first walk through the mysterious forest before checking in the hotel for the night.
+Arrive in Alishan National Scenic Area, and if time permits, take the first walk through the mysterious forest before checking in the hotel for the night.

 With a very early morning call, head to the train station.
-Here, on a railway built by the Japanese to support the logging industry, ride to a high vantage point to observe the sunrise.
-Stand high above the sea of clouds that covers the valleys just beneath, and wait for the first rays of sun to appear over the horizon.
-Then take a 45-minutes’ walk back to the hotel, and after breakfast, take a hike through the beautiful pine forest Alsihan is so famous for.
-Along the way stop by hundreds of years old trees, beautiful ponds, and ancient temples.
-In the afternoon board a vehicle and drive to the train station to board the bullet train which travels in speeds of up to 300 km/h to Taoyuan Airport.
-Arrive at the airport in the evening, and transfer to a hotel by the airport, for a last night on this Taiwan private tour.
+On a railway built by the Japanese to support the logging industry, ride to a high vantage point to observe the sunrise.
+Stand high above the sea of clouds covering the valleys just beneath, and wait for the sun's first rays to appear over the horizon.
+Then take a 45-minutes’ morning walk back to the hotel, and after breakfast, take a hike through the beautiful pine forest Alishan is so famous for.
+Along the way, pause by hundreds of years old trees, beautiful ponds, and ancient temples.
+In the afternoon, board a vehicle and drive to the train station to board the bullet train traveling at speeds of up to 300 km/h to Taoyuan Airport.
+Arrive at the airport and transfer to an airport hotel for the last night on this Taiwan private tour.

-After breakfast take the hotel’s shuttle bus to the airport, to wrap up Taiwan private tour and board the departing flight out of Taiwan.
+After breakfast, take the hotel’s shuttle bus to the airport to wrap up this Taiwan private tour and board the departing flight out of Taiwan.

 Dates & Pricing

-Taiwan private tour rates are quoted in US Dollars and are valid for two confirmed travelers and above.
+Taiwan private tour rates are quoted in US Dollars.

 Prices are based on twin share occupancy.